Lakshmi Krishnamurti: Early life

-Political career
+Career

 Lakshmi was a member of the Indian National Congress in her early days though she did not actively associate herself with the organisation.
 In 1964, K. Kamaraj nominated her to the Madras Legislative Council.
 As member of the council, Lakshmi championed educational reforms and was member of the committee which regularised private colleges.

-During the Emergency

 Lakshmi played a more active political role during the Indian Emergency of 1975 and was jailed by Indira Gandhi.
 She co-founded the Janata Party and unsuccessfully contested from Mylapore in the 1977 Legislative Assembly election.

-Later years

 In her later years, Lakshmi wrote a biography of her father, The Satyamurti Letters which is considered to be the most authoritative book on the leader.
 She also founded the Satyamurti Centre for Democratic Studies on the occasion of Satyamurti's birth centenary in 1987.
-Lakshmi died on 14 June 2009 after a brief illness.
-She was 83.